cylc/cylc-doc/src/tutorial/scheduling/graphing.rst

 ``[section]key``
    Refers to a setting within the section.
 ``[section]key=value``
-   Expresses the value of the setting.
+   Expresses the value of the setting, within the section.
 ``[section][sub-section]another-key``
-   Note we only use one set of square brackets per section heading when writing config items on one line like this, but in the config file each nesting level gets a another set of square brackets.
+   Note we only use one set of square brackets per section heading when writing on one line like this, but in the config file each nesting level gets a another set of square brackets.

 Duplicate Items
 ^^^^^^^^^^^^^^^